Bog0sso/Bog0sso/README.md

 # Design

 I do care about design.
-Aside from pure, it determines the user experiences of your product.
+It determines the user experiences of your product, the whole idea he has of it.
 Here are some aspects I learnt in design:

 1.__Wireframing__